 Institutional scholarships are funded by the Community College of Denver to support our CityHawk students in their educational endeavors while attending our institution.

 CCD established this scholarship to help students complete their associate degree at CCD within two semesters after completing concurrent enrollment.
 By the end of their CCD ASCENT/5th Year Early College year, students must be on track to complete an associate degree within two semesters, have earned a minimum of 36 credits toward their associate degree at CCD, have a 2.75 cumulative GPA, and have passed MAT and ENG courses for their degree.

 The Academic and Career Experience (ACE) Scholarship program will contribute to the national need for well-educated scientists, mathematicians, engineers, and technicians by supporting the retention and graduation of high-achieving, low-income students with demonstrated financial need at the Community College of Denver (CCD).
-Once selected for the program, students will receive scholarship funds in the amount of up to $2,500 per semester for a total of up to $10,000 over 4 semesters to complete an associate degree in a STEM field.
+Once selected for the program, students will receive scholarship funds in the amount of up to $2,500 per semester for a total of up to $10,000 over 4 semesters to complete an associate degree in a STEM Field.
 Recognizing that scholarships alone cannot increase retention and graduation in STEM, this scholarship includes a number of enrichment activities that support students’ retention, success, career preparedness, graduation, and transfer.
-Examples include undergraduate research, advising, tutoring, mentoring, and leadership development.
+Examples includes undergraduate research, advising, tutoring, mentoring, and leadership development.

 The Community Scholarship provides access and opportunity to traditionally under-represented students from diverse backgrounds to advance their educational goals at CCD.

 The College Success Scholarship (CSS) assists freshmen and low to middle-income students with academic preparation and financial planning to help them stay in school and graduate.